What you can expect at the end of a personal injury claim depends on a lot of different factors

 These are referred to as "compensatory damages" which are designed to compensate you for any loss of income or funds that may have resulted from the event and injury in question.
 There are a lot of different kinds of compensatory damages but the most common ones are listed above.
 You can also receive compensatory damages for things like losing property, the injury having a negative impact on your interpersonal relationships and hobbies, and how the injury affects your mental state.

-That said, not every claim goes perfectly so it is entirely possible that you will not receive the money you deserve, which is why you should seek out legal counsel when pursuing your claim, usually in the form of a personal injury lawyer or car accident attorneys or any other legal professional depending on the situation you find yourself in and what relates best to your claim.
+That said, not every claim goes perfectly so it is entirely possible that you will not receive the money you deserve, which is why you should seek out legal counsel when pursuing your claim, usually in the form of a personal injury lawyer, car accident attorney or any other legal professional depending on the situation you find yourself in and what relates best to your claim.

 What caused the injury?